Year of entry 2024

 - Entry requirements

-- A bachelor degree with a 2:1 (hons) in a related area.
+- A bachelor degree with a 2:1 (hons) in Law or a related subject

 Full entry requirements